rannn367/tp/docs/DeveloperGuide.md

 `AddCustomerCommand` stores the customer to be added, represented as a `Customer` instance.

 Upon execution, `AddCustomerCommand` first checks the model for duplicate customers.
-If no existing customer with a matching (case-insensitive) name is found, it adds the new customer to the customer list.
+If no existing customer with a matching (case-insensitive) customer id is found, it adds the new customer to the customer list.

-> **_NOTE:_** CafeConnect identifies a customer as a duplicate if their `NAME` matches (case-insensitive) with an existing customer in the list.
+> **_NOTE:_** CafeConnect identifies a customer as a duplicate if their `CID` matches (case-insensitive) with an existing customer in the list.
 Attempting to add a duplicate will result in an error.

 #### Deleting a customer from the catalog